Animation

 Add animation classes to the view templates to animate transitions between different views managed by Aurelia's router.

-in your application's main template:
+Configure the router-view in your application's main template:

 This configuration ensures that when navigating between views: